DjangoGirls/tutorial/en/how_the_internet_works/README.md

 # How the Internet works

+> For readers at home: this chapter is covered in [How the Internet Works](https://www.youtube.com/watch?v=oM9yAA09wdc) video.

 > This chapter is inspired by a talk "How the Internet works" by Jessica McKellar (http://web.mit.edu/jesstess/www/).

 We bet you use the Internet every day.
 But do you actually know what happens when you type an address like http://djangogirls.org into your browser and press `enter`?